 Before Aali could answer, Munarshu quipped, "Tell her 'you're welcomed'." with a smirk on his face.
 And Mikah added, "Yeah".
 Aali simply told her mother to let her sister know this was a result of the work of the Arch Duke's people and the Court of the Deneb Domain."
 After a moment's silence as Aali's mother started taking in what had just happened, Mikah continued, "Why don't you invite your mother and father for dinner tonight?"
 When Aali thanked Mikah, Mikah added her brother to the invitation, saying her sister might be a bit busy.

 Connected to the officer, Mikah relaxed as the man got the first word in, asking how he could help Her Ladyship?
-Mikah greeted the man and said she was calling to speak with the captain of the INS Tamesha Kargaa.
+Mikah greeted the man and said she was calling to speak with the Captain of the INS Tamesha Kargaa.
 Accepting Mikah's request, the man asked if he could tell Captain Gadagush what the call was about and Mikah said, "It's personal."
 Accepting that, the officer simply said, "Yes Ma'am" and froze the screen.
 Mikah waited a surprisingly long time before the screen shifted to a view of the very angry Captain Gadagush, who was also very busy.

 Before even looking up at the screen, Gadagush demanded, "You people are driving me crazy.
 What do you need now?"
-Of course, the captain looked up as she finished her complaint and realized she was not talking to the party she thought she'd be and her face reddened just slightly from embarrassment rather than anger.
+Of course, the Captain looked up as she finished her complaint and realized she wasn't talking to the party she thought she'd be and her face reddened just slightly from embarrassment rather than anger.
 Apologizing, Captain Gadagush asked how she could help Mikah?
 Mikah just waived it off saying, "No apologies necessary.
 I just wanted to let you know that we understand that there has been some drama because of rumors of our activities.
 And we've heard that those rumors had an effect on your officers.
 And while the rumors are all untrue, we wanted to let you know we apologize."

-As the pause threatened to become uncomfortable, and Mikah realized she'd just spilled the beans on stuff the captain hadn't been told, Mikah said, "Well.
+When the pause threatened to become uncomfortable, and Mikah realized she'd just spilled the beans on stuff the Captain hadn't been told, Mikah said, "Well.
 You're welcome.
 We got you your crew back and I hope it doesn't happen again.
 We're really sorry even though it wasn't our fault.
 Courtesy of His Grace, The Arch Duke."
-Realizing she was rambling, Mikah smiled and said, "Well, good bye." and cut the comms connection, leaving the surprised look on the captain's face to fade from her screen before the officer had a chance to get a word out.
+Realizing she was rambling, Mikah smiled and said, "Well, good bye." and cut the comms connection, leaving the surprised look on the Captain's face to fade from her screen before the officer had a chance to get a word out.
 As Mikah was finishing that call, Aali was also calling the naval base.

 Seeing someone she did not recognize at all, in civilian clothes, Captain Gadagush bit off the end of the nasty demand she had started, reigned in her anger and asked, "Can I help you?" on the assumption Naval communications would not be randomly routing in calls from every fool who called in.
-But, eyeing the civilian after the last call, she was not as sure of that as she had been.
+But, eyeing the civilian after the last call, she wasn't as sure of that as she had been.
 Knowing Gadagush had no reason to know her at all, Aali introduced herself with her full titles and pomp before explaining her relationship to the returning Lieutenant Piirirshu and said she'd hoped to have a more junior officer deliver a personal message to the Lieutenant.
-As the captain listened, Aali apologized for interrupting the captain and simply asked that she deliver Dame Aalikiir's compliments and those of Arch Duke Norris on the restoration of her position.
+As the Captain listened, Aali apologized for interrupting the Captain and simply asked that she deliver Dame Aalikiir's compliments and those of Arch Duke Norris on the restoration of her position.

 Where everyone was at the end of the session: Thursday, 101-1113: 2pm Having just been updated by the Duchy Seneschal, and several calls to the INS Tamesha Kargaa, Everyone except Aiden: In the suite's living room after lunch Aiden's Clone: 8.5 days remaining in his cloning process ( Decant on 110-1113)